Frequently Asked Questions

 What are your fees?

-If you aren't able to financially commit to weekly sessions, consider healing with others in our groups.
-Group therapy is a great way to get introduced to the therapeutic process in an affordable manner.
+Each 50 minute session is $190.
+A sliding scale fee of $70 is offered based on availability and are 40 minute sessions.
+If you aren't able to financially commit to weekly or biweekly sessions, consider healing with others in groups.
+Group therapy is a great way to get introduced to the therapeutic healing process in an affordable manner.

 Do you accept insurance?

 Yes.
 Ambetter, QualChoice, Arkansas Blue Cross Blue Shield, Health Advantage, Arkansas Federal Blue Cross Blue Shield.